Understanding your inhalers

 You can watch the videos from the Asthma Society of Ireland here.

 If you are struggling with your breathing, experience severe asthma symptoms or breathlessness, please contact your GP urgently or attend your local Accident and Emergency Department.
-Remember asthma can be life threatening.
+Remember asthma and asthma attacks can be life threatening.